sail1972/loopback-example-database/README.md

 ```

 ###Configure the Data Source
 By default, the auto-generated data source uses the [Memory Connector](http://docs.strongloop.com/display/LB/Memory+connector).
-However, since we're going to connect using PostgreSQL, in `loopback-example-database/server/datasources.json`, modify the `accountDB` configuration to look like:
+However, since we're going to connect to a PostgreSQL Server, in `loopback-example-database/server/datasources.json`, modify the `accountDB` configuration to look like:

 ```json
 {